-2. Google AMP and ALP
+Digital advertising trend #2: Google AMP and ALP

 In the UK, internet users have the ability to browse the web 5x faster than we do in the US.
-In Venezuela, twice as fast.
+Venezuela, is twice as fast.
 In a ranking of internet speeds around the world, America doesn’t even crack the top ten, which, statistics show, is bad news for businesses.

 Most retail mobile sites take around 6.9 seconds to load, double the length of time that nearly half of all internet users will wait before they abandon a web page.
 Some experts estimate that ultimately translates to $500 billion in lost revenue for the e-commerce industry.

-So, in an attempt to boost user experience by speeding up the mobile web, Google rolled out its AMP (accelerated mobile pages) project last year, and more recently, its AMP for ads and landing pages.
+So, in an attempt to boost user experience by speeding up the mobile web, Google rolled out its AMP (accelerated mobile pages) project last year, and more recently, its AMP for ads and post-click landing pages.

 The AMP framework allows designers to build “lightweight” pages that load at lightning speeds.
 It includes: